casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 ## ACLPackageMode

-The ACL package mode governs the ability for whitelisting a package instead of a versioned contract.
-By whitelisting a package, a new contract version will be automaticly whitelisted for minting after its package upgrade.
+The ACL package mode modality governs the ability for whitelisting a package instead of a versioned contract.
+By whitelisting a package, a new contract version will be automatically whitelisted for minting after its package upgrade.
 This modality provides two options:

 | ACLPackageMode | bool |
 | -------------- | ---- |